fgcz/prolfqua/README.md

 # How to get started

-How to build a `LFQData` object from a table with protein or peptide quantification results, and an table with sample annotation
+How to build a `LFQData` object from a table with protein or peptide quantification results, and a table with sample annotation
 is described in more detail here the: [CreatingConfigurations vignette](https://fgcz.github.io/prolfqua/articles/CreatingConfigurations.html)

 Once you have created an `LFQData` you can use prolfqua like this.